Ervin László

-Ervin László (/hu/; born 12 June 1932) is an American philosopher of science, systems theorist, integral theorist, originally a classical pianist.
-He is an advocate of the theory of quantum consciousness.
+Ervin László (/hu/; 12 June 1932 – 29 June 2026) was a Hungarian-American philosopher of science, systems theorist, integral theorist and classical pianist.
+He was an advocate of the theory of quantum consciousness.

-Early life, family and education
+Background

-László was born in Budapest, Hungary.
+László was born in Budapest, Hungary on 12 June 1932.
 His father was a shoe manufacturer, and his mother played the piano.

-László started playing the piano when he was five years old.
+He started playing the piano when he was five years old.
 His first piano concert was with the Budapest Symphony Orchestra when he was nine years old.

-After World War II, László relocated to the US.
+After World War II, László relocated to the United States.

 Career

-László is a visiting faculty member at the Graduate Institute Bethany.
-He has published about 75 books and over 400 papers, and is editor of World Futures: The Journal of General Evolution.
+László was a visiting faculty member at the Graduate Institute in Bethany, Connecticut.
+He published about 75 books and over 400 papers, and was editor of World Futures: The Journal of General Evolution.

-László participated in the Stock Exchange of Visions project in 2006.
+He participated in the Stock Exchange of Visions project in 2006.
 In 2010, he was elected an external member of the Hungarian Academy of Sciences.

 In Hungary, the minister of environment appointed Laszlo as one of the leaders of the ministry's campaign concerning global warming.